core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 At first, the client prepares a CoAP Request \#1 targeting an application resource at the server.
 The client protects the request with CTX_A, i.e., by using the keying material derived from the current client's Sender ID 0x01.
 The protected request specifies the client's current Sender ID 0x01 in the 'kid' field of the OSCORE Option.
 After that, the client sends the request to the server as Request \#1.

 Upon receiving, decrypting, and successfully verifying the OSCORE message Request \#1, the server decides to start an OSCORE IDs update procedure.
 To this end, the server determines its new intended OSCORE Recipient ID 0x78.
-Then, the server prepares a CoAP response as a reply to the just received request and including the Request-ID Option, with value the server's new Recipient ID 0x78.
+Then, the server prepares a CoAP response as a reply to the just received request and including the Recipient-ID Option, with value the server's new Recipient ID 0x78.

 The server protects the response with CTX_A, i.e., by using the keying material derived from the current server's Sender ID 0x00.
 After that, the server sends the response to the client as Response \#1.

 Upon receiving, decrypting, and successfully verifying the OSCORE message Response \#1, the client retrieves the value 0x78 from the Recipient-ID Option, and determines its new intended OSCORE Recipient ID 0x42.
 Then, the client prepares a CoAP request targeting an application resource at the server.
-The request includes the Request-ID Option, with value the client's new Recipient ID 0x42.
+The request includes the Recipient-ID Option, with value the client's new Recipient ID 0x42.

 The client protects the request with CTX_A, i.e., by using the keying material derived from the current client's Sender ID 0x01.
 The protected request specifies the client's current Sender ID 0x01 in the 'kid' field of the OSCORE Option.
 After that, the client sends the request to the server as Request \#2.